 Authorised Overrun has the meaning given to it in section 2.2.4(b) of this Access Arrangement.

-Authorised Overrun Quantity means the amount of an Overrun Quantity which is attributable to an Authorised Overrun.
+Authorised Overrun Quantity means the amount of an Overrun Quantity that is attributable to an Authorised Overrun, which cannot be greater than 20% of Firm MDQ.

 Authorised Overrun Rate has the meaning given to it in the Details of this Access Arrangement.